GhostInTheMachines/ap-u18devlaptop/README.md

 add this to the bottom of the file user ALL=(ALL) NOPASSWD: ALL
 ```
+5. edit username: in host_vars/localhost.yml to match your username
-5. Run playbook on local machine
+6. Run playbook on local machine
 ```ansible-playbook -i 'localhost,' -c local devlaptopsetup.yml```